CMertens/reverse-proxy/README.md

 The path.json file, if included, can define multiple paths.
 Each path uses a stringified regex value as the key, with an object containing configuration data about the path.

 Each path object can take the following properties:
-  - to: (String, String[], Function, must be defined as an imported path module if a function is used Required.
+  - to: (String, String[], Function, must be defined as an imported path module if a function is used.
+Required.
     Where to proxy the request to.
 May be a string (servername or, if prefaced with 'file:', a local filename), array of strings (servernames), or a function that should return a string.
 If an array is provided, the proxy will randomly select one of the servers to contact; at this point, there is no concept of a proxy session, so round-robining between servers will not be "sticky" for a user.

   - priority: (Int) If included, indicates the relative priority of the path, where lower is higher-priority.
 If not included, the path is assumed to have the lowest possible priority, and will only be matched if it is the first match for the path.